ckbauman/Credit_Risk_Analysis/README.md

 ![ros](https://github.com/ckbauman/Credit_Risk_Analysis/blob/main/Images/ros.png)

-The Balanced Accuracy Score is: 65%
+- The Balanced Accuracy Score is: 65%
-The precision for high_risk and low_risk are extremely different, which also throws off the F1 score for the two.
+- There is a huge difference in precision between High and Low-risk, this also affects the f1 score
+- The Recall (sensitivity) between high and low are similar in the 60% range

 ### Oversampling - SMOTE